 These steps in the process of logical assessment for an assurance case argument are portrayed in Figure 8.
+Black arrows heading rightward indicate satisfactory progress, while those heading leftward indicate problems that require correction, as indicated by red arrows, or a decision to proceed anyway, as indicated by blue arrows.

-If the case is incomplete, the assessment proceeds in a relaxed mode; if minor errors (e.g., misspelled claims) are present, these should be corrected but we do not flag them as invalidities or defeaters.
-Logically invalid arguments should be corrected; those with nondeductive steps may either be revised or continue their assessment with the caveat "inductive" attached.
-Similarly, defeaters may either be addressed or the assessment allowed to proceed in their presence.
-The order in which validity, deductiveness, and defeaters are assessed is not important.
-To the extent possible, we also assess soundness for incomplete and inductive cases.
+This, if the case is incomplete, the assessment proceeds in a relaxed mode; if minor errors (e.g., misspelled claims) are present, these should be corrected but we do not flag them as invalid.
+Arguments flagged as invalid should be corrected.
+Defeaters can then be used to flag steps that are not fully valid, such as those considered nondeductive or unsound, or that raise some other objection.
+The order in which validity, deductiveness, and other defeaters are assessed is not important.

-A completed case should have a fully valid argument and is considered sound when all its steps are assessed to justify their claims, based on the subclaims or evidence provided.
-Confirmation measures can assist this judgment for evidential steps but we do not recommend developers or evaluators of assurance cases should fix on specific confirmation measures and make their numerical assessments a rigid criterion for judging the evidential justification for a claim.
-Rather, we expect them to apply the ideas presented in Section 2.2 "qualitatively" and to consider prior beliefs and counterclaims when assessing the extent to which evidence justifies a claim.
-These qualitative judgments can be developed and honed by "what if" experiments using numerical representations for the probabilities concerned.
-When evidence is composed of multiple items that are assessed separately but are not conditionally independent, then it may be necessary to use advanced methods and tools such as Bayesian Belief Nets (BBNs) [43, 69, 83] to calculate the probabilities that will be used in the confirmation measure.
-Again, we recommend numerical experiments using BBN tools to develop understanding of the interactions involved and development of appropriately simplified rules for qualitative judgments.
+A completed case should have a fully valid argument and is considered sound when all its steps are assessed to indefeasibly justify their claims, based on the subclaims or evidence provided.
+Confirmation measures can assist this judgment for evidential steps but we do not recommend developers or evaluators of assurance cases make their numerical assessments of specific measures a rigid criterion for judging the evidential justification for a claim.
+Rather, we expect them to apply the ideas presented in Section 2.2 "qualitatively" or informally and to consider prior beliefs and counterclaims when assessing the extent to which evidence justifies a claim.
+However, these qualitative judgments can be developed and honed by "what if" experiments using numerical representations for the probabilities concerned.
+When evidence is composed of multiple items that are assessed separately but are not conditionally independent, then it may be necessary to use advanced methods and tools such as Bayesian Belief Nets (BBNs) [46,72,87] to calculate the probabilities that will be used in the confirmation measure.
+Again, we recommend numerical experiments using BBN tools to develop understanding of the interactions involved and development of appropriately simplified rules for qualitative or informal judgments.